wlevine/wlevine.github.io/_posts/2015-06-22-rspec-tasks-for-nmatrix-plugins.markdown

 title: "RSpec tasks for nmatrix plugins"
 date: 2015-06-22T19:46:57-04:00
 ---
+UPDATE 2015-06-26: Now re-tests all specs when testing plugins

 We want to be able to test multiple implementations of the same function.
 For example, nmatrix has an internal implementation of `getrf` (used for calculating the determinant, among other things), but nmatrix-atlas overrides this with its own version of `getrf` which uses the ATLAS implementation.
 We want to test both of these.
-A couple of issues:

 There's no way to tell rspec: "run this bunch of specs, then `require "nmatrix/atlas"`, then run this other bunch of specs".
 It loads all the spec